veltzer/demos-linux/src/examples_standalone/gcc_optimizations_levels/README.txt

 The makefile here helps you in seeing what optimizations in the compiler are enabled for each -O[N] number.
+Note that -O4 and onwards are accepted by gcc but are useless as they provide the same optimizations as -O3...